nuxt-community/legacy-modules/modules/axios/README.md

 ### `proxyHeaders`
 - Default: `true`

-Proxies client request headers in SSR to axios default request headers.
+In SSR context, sets client request header as axios default request headers.
-This is useful for doing requests which need cookie based auth on server side.
+This is useful for making requests which need cookie based auth on server side.
-Also Helps making same and consistent requests in both SSR and Client Side code.
+Also helps making consistent requests in both SSR and Client Side code.

 ## Dynamic API Backend
 Please notice that, `API_URL` is saved into bundle on build, CANNOT be changed